jbisits/CabbelingExperiments/README.md

 # Cabbeling Experiments

-Direct Numerical Simulation (DNS) experiments run as part of the study: *Cabbeling as a catalyst and driver of turbluent mixing*, submitted to the Journal of Fluid Mechanics.
+Direct Numerical Simulation (DNS) experiments run as part of the study:

+Bisits JI, Zika JD, Sohail T. Cabbeling as a catalyst and driver of turbulent mixing. *Journal of Fluid Mechanics.* 2025;1011:A17. doi:10.1017/jfm.2025.349

 ## Reproducing the experiments